Walk With Me

 Your Instructors

-experience.
-Each is trained in advanced wilderness first aid, has extensive experience outdoors and leading groups, as well as their own lived expertise.
+Staff teams of skilled female and gender diverse instructors provide valuable leadership and outdoor experience.
+Each is trained in Wilderness/Remote First Aid, has extensive experience outdoors and leading groups, as well as their own lived expertise.
 The instructors lead participants through a progression of activities designed for participant growth and empowerment.
 Staff are trained in trauma-informed practice, gender diversity and inclusivity, harm reduction, and cultural safety.
+We work closely with ANKORS’ Trans Connect program and Coordinator Nicola Hare often joins our outings.

 Equipment and Food